kentcdodds/old-kentcdodds.com/content/blog/frontmatter-placeholder/index.md

   - '/invisible-post-423123'
 ---

 This exists to populate GraphQL fields and avoid null errors.
-It should contain all of the avaialble frontmatter.
+It should contain all of the available frontmatter.